 Pages from Apple ($20.00 for Mac OS X Lion or later).
 You can produce your printed book's file and and nicely formatted .PDF and ePub files via Export from Pages by using the free Apple Epub Template.
 Note: Don't Change the Names of The Styles.

-If you're running Apple's OS X Lion/OS X 10.7 there's a nifty Automator action to create an ePub ebook from a .txt or .rtf file.
+If you're running Apple's OS X Lion/OS X 10.7 or later there's a nifty Automator action to create an ePub ebook from a .txt or .rtf file.
+Here's some more on using the Automator Text to Epub tool.

 ePub Reader is a free Firefox Web browser (Mac OS X or Windows) plug-in to let you read ePub books in your browser.
 It's a great way to do a quick preview to check how an ePub book will look on the computer screen in terms of basic formatting. ePub Reader creates a "library"—which allows you to look at an "exploded" or un-bundled ePub and see how a book was made, or access the CSS to modify it.
 Exploding a book via ePub Reader is useful in terms of tweaking an exported ePub ebook or seeing the file structure.